Daniel-Chin/mini-Python/README.md

 - 1 if 0 else 2
 - [*a]
 - | ^ & << >> @ ~
-- await, ;=
+- await, :=
 - 1 < 2 < 3
 - 4 // 2
-- import as
+- import ... as ...
-- named argument
 - +=
-- reraise exception with `raise`
+- re-raise exception with `raise`
 - yield
 - tuple cannot omit ()
 - multi commands cannot be on same line